TheBlackBeardPirate/beecrowd/README.md

 # beecrowd
 Some of my solutions from beecrowd platform.

-PLEASE, DON'T COPY AND PAST MY SOLUTIONS TO YOUR BEECROWD!!
-DON'T BE A SCRIPT KIDDIE!
+PLEASE, DON'T COPY AND PAST MY SOLUTIONS TO YOUR BEECROWD!

 Use this repository to have hints about the problems, not to copy and past.